cutlersr/iggypop/README.rst

 Deintronization
 -----------------

 Sequences ported from other organisms or newly designed sequences sometimes contain cryptic introns that reduce or kill expression in a eukaryotic host.
-With `iggypop cds --deintronize on`, a chiseled CDS is generated and passed to a Convolutional Neural Network splicing model from the `Spliceator` `project <https://link.springer.com/article/10.1007/s00438-016-1258-6>`_.
+With `./iggypop.py cds --deintronize on`, a chiseled CDS is generated, passed to a splicing model from the `Spliceator` `project <https://link.springer.com/article/10.1007/s00438-016-1258-6>`_.
 Potential intron donor and acceptor sites are identified, if any, and fed back to `dnachisel` and eliminated using `@AvoidPattern`.
 The cleaned sequence is reanalyzed and continues up to 5 times or until a deintronized CDS is identified.

 .. code:: bash